9 Best Frameworks for Web Development in 2023

 While taking this survey into consideration, I’ll also be using my experience as a developer to bring my own list.
 Here’s my personal top five.

-The popularity of PHP has also slightly declined compared to last year according to Stack Overflow, but this programming language is still popular among tens of thousands of developers.
+The popularity of PHP has slightly declined compared to the 2021 year according to Stack Overflow, but this programming language is still popular among tens of thousands of developers.
 PHP has been around for a long time, but only in the last 5 to 7 years has it become really awesome and mature.

 PHP is rather simple to use, and it allows you to build secure backends and build them fast.
 It offers lots of frameworks and libraries for fast development according to several architectural patterns.
 The MVC (Model–View–Controller) pattern is used the most often.